Voice Messages

 enabled: true

-visible_router_echo: false
+visible_router_echo: true

 stt: